-Whether you’re planning to travel to horse shows or somewhere special for summer trail riding, the road trip starts with one major decision: what kind of vehicle do you need to pull your horse trailer?
+Whether you’re planning to travel to horse shows or somewhere special for summer trail riding, the road trip starts with one major decision: what kind of vehicle do you need to tow a horse trailer?

 Even if you’re just hauling a lightweight two-horse trailer, it’s unsafe to pull with a vehicle that is too light or underpowered for the job.
 So how do you figure out how much pulling power you need without going overboard on more truck than necessary and breaking the bank?